-Soft, fluffy keto zucchini chocolate chip cookies loaded with crunchy pecan, sugar-free chocolate chips, and spices for an amazing sweet keto breakfast.
+These Keto Zucchini Chocolate Chip Cookies are loaded with crunchy pecan, sugar-free chocolate chips, and spices for an amazing sweet keto breakfast.

-zucchini sneaks greens into your treats without the carbs: you need minerals and nutrients on keto to have glowing hair and skin and vegetables are the best for it!
+- Zucchini sneaks greens into your treats without the carbs: you need minerals and nutrients on keto to have glowing hair, and skin and vegetables are the best for it!

-it uses all these summer zucchinis from your garden
+- It uses all these summer zucchinis from your garden.

-So know that let us jump to the recipe and see how you can make keto chocolate chip zucchini cookies for breakfast.
+Jump to the recipe and see how you can make keto chocolate chip zucchini cookies for breakfast.

 These keto almond flour cookies are very easy to make in one bowl.
 All you need are: